EuropaCorp: International dimension

 EuropaCorp Japan, a subsidiary of EuropaCorp based in Tokyo, has for core business the distribution of feature films in Japan.
 It is a joint-venture with three Japanese companies: Asmik Ace, Sumitomo Corporation and Kadokawa.

+Fox Pathé Europa (a joint venture between 20th Century Home Entertainment, Pathé and EuropaCorp) formerly distributed EuropaCorp's titles on home media in France until 2020, when ESC Distribution took over.

 In 2012, EuropaCorp struck a three-year output deal with Chinese film distributor Fundamental Films for 15 feature films.
 Fundamental Films agreed to co-produce three of these films.

 In May 2015, the company announced an output deal with Polish film distributor Kino Swiat.